shinojlp/shinojlp/README.md

 - 🔍 Always learning new technologies

 ## 🌟 Featured Projects
-- **Rock-Paper-Scissors Hand Gesture Game** - Real-time gesture detection using MediaPipe and OpenCV
+- **Rock-Paper-Scissors Game** - Real-time gesture detection using MediaPipe and OpenCV